github/docs/content/apps/oauth-apps/building-oauth-apps/authorizing-oauth-apps.md

 Note that OAuth RFC [recommends not to use `localhost`](https://datatracker.ietf.org/doc/html/rfc8252#section-7.3), but instead to use loopback literal `127.0.0.1` or IPv6 `::1`.

-## Creating multiple tokens for OAuth Apps
+## Creating multiple tokens for {% data variables.product.prodname_oauth_apps %}

 You can create multiple tokens for a user/application/scope combination to create tokens for specific use cases.

-This is useful if your OAuth App supports one workflow that uses GitHub for sign-in and only requires basic user information.
+This is useful if your {% data variables.product.prodname_oauth_app %} supports one workflow that uses GitHub for sign-in and only requires basic user information.
 Another workflow may require access to a user's private repositories.
-Using multiple tokens, your OAuth App can perform the web flow for each use case, requesting only the scopes needed.
-If a user only uses your application to sign in, they are never required to grant your OAuth App access to their private repositories.
+Using multiple tokens, your {% data variables.product.prodname_oauth_app %} can perform the web flow for each use case, requesting only the scopes needed.
+If a user only uses your application to sign in, they are never required to grant your {% data variables.product.prodname_oauth_app %} access to their private repositories.

 {% data reusables.apps.oauth-token-limit %}